Web Design, Development, Maintenance, SEO, Email Marketing, Ventura CA

 Does your audience appreciate the personal touch, or are they creeped out by seeing their name in the subject line?

-Remember that in your WebbMail account, you can personalize with any member field, so consider plugging in the recipient’s city, last item purchased or account rep in your test.
+You can personalize with any member field, so consider plugging in the recipient’s city, last item purchased or account rep in your test.

 5. Sender name